SlalomRutherford/template/README.md

 The src code.
 Follows standard Java conventions with mirrored main and test folders.

 ---
+### env Folder
+Configuration files for connecting to aws services and databases.

+---
+### JenkinsFile
+Configuration file for pushing artifacts to Jenkins.

+---
+### settings.xml File
+Configuration file for connecting to Artifactory.

+---
 ### Everything else
 Don't worry about it.
 No touch.